magentabusiness/IoT-Quickstart/Quectel BC68/04_Send_Data_BC68.md

    +CSCON:0             // Idle Mode
    ```

-FYI: If you need a response from ALLIoT - just use MsgId 01 instead of 06
+FYI: If you need a response from IoT-Gateway - just use MsgId 01 instead of 06

 ## Send String Data